Are you an international student?

 Since scholarships usually open around the time SPM results are released each year, you definitely shouldn’t wait too long to start looking for the right scholarship that covers your desired course—whether it’s a pre-university, undergraduate or postgraduate programme.

-You can browse through our list of scholarships, updated daily, to find those that are most suitable for you.
+You can browse through our list of latest scholarships, updated daily, to find those that are most suitable for you.

 Another useful thing to do after you’ve received your SPM results when applying for college and university programmes is to compile all the required documents such as certificates, result slips and other personal documents in separate files or folders.
 This can help you track your university and scholarship applications, identify missing documents and prepare for future applications.